 - Limit your screen time.

 - Protective eyewear, such as sunglasses and computer screen glasses, should be worn.

 - Drink plenty of water to help your body clear off toxins that cause floaters.

 - Include omega-3 fatty acids, beta-carotene, selenium, lutein, spirulina, chlorella, blue-green algae, and vitamins A, C, and E in your daily vitamin supplement.

 - Get plenty of rest and allow your eyes to unwind.

 Another natural treatment option for eye floaters is herbal therapy.
-Taking the following herbal remedies to combat eye floaters:
+Take the following herbal remedies to combat eye floaters:

 - Gingko Biloba to help with ocular circulation.